|

 Below are the questions our customers most often ask.
-If you have a question that is not addressed here, please email us at info@newagaindeck.com or call us at
+If you have a question that isn't addressed here, please email us at info@newagaindeck.com or call us at

 What products will you use to clean and stain my deck?

-It depends on your project.
-However, in general, we use either sodium percarbonate or oxalic acid to loosen the existing stain.
+In general, we use either sodium percarbonate or oxalic acid to loosen the existing stain.
 Then we use a power washer to gently remove the stain.
 We then apply sodium hydroxide to neutralize, brighten and restore the pH balance of the wood, helping it resist mold.
-The wood is left to dry to a moisture content of 12 percent or less (we have a moisture meter to electronically gauge the moisture in the wood).
+The wood is left to dry to a moisture content of 12% or less per a moisture meter.
 Drying can take one to several days, depending on the weather.
-If needed, we lightly sand any seats or handrails.
-Lastly, we stain/seal the wood by hand with a penetrating, enduring oil-based stain/sealer in cedar, redwood or honey.
-This stain/sealer protects your wood from the sun, water and algae.
-To see the colors and read more about the TWP Total Wood Protectant stains we use, visit amteco.com How often will our deck need to be re-cleaned, stained and sealed?
+If needed, we sand any rough surfaces.
+Lastly, we stain/seal the wood by hand with a penetrating, enduring oil-based stain/sealer in cedar, redwood, rustic oak, pecan or honey.
+This stain/sealer protects your wood from sun, water and algae.
+To see the colors and read about TWP Total Wood Protectant stains, visit amteco.com How often will our deck need to be re-cleaned, stained and sealed?

-Every two to four years, depending on the type of wood, its exposure to the elements, and the amount of traffic.
-Is cleaning and sealing a deck really necessary?
+Every 2 to 4 years, depending on the type of wood, its exposure to the elements and the amount of traffic.
+Is cleaning and sealing necessary?

 We restore all wood types, including pressure-treated pine, cedar, redwood, oak and mahogany.